a-da/ada-learning/kind.sigs.k8s.io/README.md

 docker rm -f kind-registry
 ```

-Drop all containters and images if needed
+Drop all containers and images if needed

 ```bash
 docker system prune --all --force